10 Ways to Make Your Dry Hair Soft and Shiny, According to a Stylist

-When You Do Shampoo, Use a Rich Product
+When You Do Shampoo, Choose the Best Product

-That means a shampoo and conditioner formulated for dry or damaged hair -- they're designed to replenish lost moisture.
-Try Dove Nourishing Oil Shampoo and Conditioner.
-But if your hair is very dry, Hawkins recommends switching to a cleansing product, such as Wen Cleansing Conditioner ($32; sephora.com).
+Use a shampoo and conditioner formulated for dry or damaged hair because they're designed to replenish lost moisture.
+But if your hair is very dry, Hawkins recommends switching to a cleansing product.
 They're gentle enough to remove dirt and buildup without stripping your hair of its oils.

 Once a Week, Do a Hair Mask

-It's like a regular conditioner on steroids.
-We like Pantene Expert Collection Age Defy Rejuvenating Hydrating Masque.
-And if you're going to make the effort, do it right: After you've shampooed, gather your hair into a ponytail and apply the mask to that portion of your hair.
+A hair mask is like a regular conditioner on steroids.
+And if you're going to make an effort, do it right: After you've shampooed, gather your hair into a ponytail and apply the mask to that portion of your hair.
 Twist it into a bun, then cover your whole head with a shower cap.
 "The heat that is released from your head will warm the mask, helping it penetrate deeper into your hair," Hawkins says.
 After 15 minutes, rinse it all out.

 Make the Results Last